Sthanu Ravi Kulasekhara: Background

-The direct sovereign authority of the Chera Perumal king was likely restricted to the country around the capital, Makotai (Mahodayapuram, present-day Kodungallur), in central Kerala.
-His pan-Kerala kingship was likely ritualistic, remaining nominal compared to the political and military power wielded by local chieftains (the udaiyavar).
-Nambudiri Brahmins also exercised significant authority in religious and social matters, a system often described as "ritual sovereignty combined with Brahmin oligarchy".

 Campaigns in the Kongu country

 Sthanu Ravi appears to have acted as a junior ally in a military campaign led by the Chola ruler bearing the title "Rajakesari Varma" in the Kongu country (central Tamil Nadu).
 Epigraphic evidence indicates that the two rulers jointly conferred military honours upon a Tanjore chief named Vikki Annan, who was married to a woman identified as "Kadamba Mahadevi".
 Vikki Annan was likely a Ganga prince, being the son of Prithvipati, and is mentioned in a Ganga inscription dated to the mid-9th century AD.
+However, records also indicate that "Vikki Annan" was a title adopted by the Chalukyas.
 The designation "Kadamba" in the princess's name suggests a probable affiliation with the Kadamba lineage.

 The identity of the Chola ruler titled "Rajakesari Varma" remains a subject of scholarly debate.
-One interpretation, advanced by historian Elamkulam P. N. Kunjan Pillai, identifies "Rajakesari Varma" with Aditya Chola (c.
+One interpretation, advanced by historian Elamkulam P. N. Kunjan Pillai and others, identifies "Rajakesari Varma" with Aditya Chola (c.
 871–907 AD).
 This hypothesis assumes that Sthanu Ravi ruled Kerala until around 885 AD, enabling his participation as a junior partner in Aditya Chola’s Kongu campaigns, particularly the conquest of the region from the Pandyas (c.
 885 AD).
 Recent scholarship generally supports this view.
 An alternative interpretation, accepted by M. G. S. Narayanan (1972/1996) following T. V. Mahalingam ("An Interregnum in Pallava History", JIH, XLI, I), identifies "Rajakesari Varma" with Srikantha Chola (817–845 AD), thereby placing the joint military action in Kongu around 844/45 AD.